helidon-io/helidon/docs-internal/multipartdecoder.md

 - error: for errors that need to be signalled to both inner and outer `Subscriber` (produced by the parser or upstream)
 - cancelled: for cancellations signalled by outer `Subscriber`
 - parser: a helper object to capture parser state across multiple `DataChunk`
-- iterator: parser iterator that holds `ParserEvents` and transition parser state
+- iterator: parser iterator that holds `ParserEvents` and is used to transition parser state
 - partsRequested: for outer `Subscriber` to indicate demand for MIME parts
-- demand for DataChunks by inner `Subscriber`
+- demand for DataChunks by inner `Subscriber` (exposed by DataChunkPublisher through API)

 Whenever any of these change, `drain()` is called to enter `drainBoth()` or demand to re-do it again, if a thread already inside `drainBoth()` is detected.